oglinuk/fourohfournotfound/posts/study/botany/root-and-its-functions/README.md

 solution*, explain it as we may; and upon this fact depends the power of the plant to withdraw water from the soil.

+### Permeability of the Membrane

-*Permeability of the Membrane* - Thus far, we have assumed that both the dissolved substance and water may pass with perfect freedom through the membrane, or that the membrane is *permeable* to them.
+Thus far, we have assumed that both thedissolved substance and water may pass with perfect freedom through the membrane, or that the membrane is *permeable* to them.
 All osmotic membranes are readily permeable to water, but we find that they differ markedly in the ease with which dissolved substances of various sorts can diffuse through them.
 One membrane may be perfectly permeable to a given substance; another may allow it to pass slowly and with difficulty, and another may exclude it altogether.
 Nor does even the same membrane display an equal degree of permeability to all substances, for some may pass through it easily, others with difficulty, and others not at all.
 To what these differences in permeability are due we do not know, but they are presumably caused by the relations between the structure of the membrane and the size and character of the molucules of the dissolved substance.

 A membrane which allows water to diffue through it but does not allow a given dissolved substance to do so is called *semi-permeable*, and it is